-Services that our plan pays for What you must pay Pulm ionary rehabilitation services \$0 mem obstr refer vill pay for pulmonary rehabilitation programs for bers who have moderate to very severe chronic uctive pulmonary disease (COPD).
-You must have a ral for pulmonary rehabilitation from the doctor or ider treating the COPD.
-We will we will we will we will we will be written with the second secon vill pay for respiratory services for ventilator-dependent nts.
-Auth norization rules may apply. ally transmitted infections (STIs) screening and seling \$0 and h wome STI.
-A these will pay for screenings for chlamydia, gonorrhea, syphilis, nepatitis B. These screenings are covered for pregnant en and for some people who are at increased risk for an A primary care provider must order the tests.
-We cover tests once every 12 months or at certain times during nancy. behav adult 30 mi a pre provi vill also pay for up to two face-to-face, high-intensity vioral counseling sessions each year for sexually active s at increased risk for STIs.
-Each session can be 20 to inutes long.
-We will pay for these counseling sessions as ventive service only if they are given by a primary care ider.
-The sessions must be in a primary care setting, such loctor's office.
+Ser vices that our plan pays for What you must pay Pulmonary rehabilitation services \$0 We will pay for pulmonary rehabilitation programs for members who have moderate to very severe chronic obstructive pulmonary disease (COPD).
+You must have a referral for pulmonary rehabilitation from the doctor or provider treating the COPD.
+We will pay for respiratory services for ventilator- dependent patients.
+Authorization rules may apply. ď Sexually transmitted infections (STIs) screening and counseling \$0 We will pay for screenings for chlamydia, gonorrhea, syphilis, and hepatitis B. These screenings are covered for pregnant women and for some people who are at increased risk for an STI.
+A primary care provider must order the tests.
+We cover these tests once every 12 months or at certain times during pregnancy.
+We will also pay for up to two face-to-face, high-intensity behavioral counseling sessions each year for sexually active adults at increased risk for STIs.
+Each session can be 20 to 30 minutes long.
+We will pay for these counseling sessions as a preventive service only if they are given by a primary care provider.
+The sessions must be in a primary care setting, such as a doctor's office.

-vices that our plan pays for What you must pay Skilled nursing facility (SNF) care \$0 We will pay for the following services, and maybe other services not listed here: • A semi-private room, or a private room if it is medically necessary Meals, including special diets Nursing services Physical therapy, occupational therapy, and speech therapy Drugs you get as part of your plan of care, including substances that are naturally in the body, such as blood-clotting factors This benefit is continued on the next page rvices that our plan pays for What you must pay Skilled nursing facility (SNF) care (Continued) \$0 Blood, including storage and administration Medical and surgical supplies given by nursing facilities Lab tests given by nursing facilities X-rays and other radiology services given by nursing facilities Appliances, such as wheelchairs, usually given by nursing facilities Physician/provider services You will usually get your care from network facilities.
+Servi ces that our plan pays for What you must pay Skilled nursing facility (SNF) care \$0 We will pay for the following services, and maybe other services not listed here: A semi-private room, or a private room if it is medically necessary Meals, including special diets Nursing services Physical therapy, occupational therapy, and speech therapy Drugs you get as part of your plan of care, including substances that are naturally in the body, such as blood-clotting factors Blood, including storage and administration Medical and surgical supplies given by nursing facilities Lab tests given by nursing facilities X-rays and other radiology services given by nursing facilities Appliances, such as wheelchairs, usually given by nursing facilities Physician/provider services This benefit is continued on the next page

+Services that our plan pays for What you must pay Skilled nursing facility (SNF) care (continued) \$0 You will usually get your care from network facilities.
 However, you may be able to get your care from a facility not in our network.
-You can get care from the following places if they accept our plan's amounts for payment: • A nursing home or continuing care retirement community where you lived before you went to the hospital (as long as it provides nursing facility care) • A nursing facility where your spouse lives at the time you leave the hospital Authorization rules may apply.
+You can get care from the following places if they accept our plan's amounts for payment: A nursing home or continuing care retirement community where you lived before you went to the hospital (as long as it provides nursing facility care) A nursing facility where your spouse or domestic partner lives at the time you leave the hospital Authorization rules may apply.
 You should talk to your provider and get a referral.